 I tried and tried to stay away from this description, the one that is used almost every time this spot along the California Coast is described.
-I brainstormed several openings for this post but every idea, every thought seem to circle back to this saying.
+I brainstormed several openings for this article but every idea, every thought seemed to circle back to this saying.
 I had no option than to succumb and use it here.

-The sentence may be overused, clichéd and worn-out but, bear with me, Mr. McComas knew what he was talking about.
+The quote may be overused, clichéd, and worn-out but, bear with me, Mr. McComas knew what he was talking about.

-The thing is that Point Lobos is like a mix on steroids of all the different elements you can find on the area.
-In all honesty, some parts of it look like untamed wilderness (even though you can see Carmel-by-the-Sea from the park).
+Point Lobos is a marvelous mix of the different elements you can find in Coastal California.
+In all honesty, some parts of it look like the untamed wilderness.

-This area contains headlands, coves, rolling meadows and caves.
-In terms of plants, cypresses, oaks and pines are all around.
-To make things more interesting, the big trees are covered with lichen and moss.
+In terms of plants, cypresses, oaks, and pines are all around.
+To make things more interesting, big trees are covered with lichen and moss.
 Then, there are fallen trees and long branches that get in your way.
-The pop of color is added by yellow, orange and red wildflowers.
+The pop of color is added by yellow, orange, and red wildflowers.

 Many visitors to Point Lobos don’t realize that some of the most beautiful landscapes within the Reserve are found underwater.
 While the Reserve hosts 550 fully protected land acres, its protected underwater area is over eighteen times that size, at 9,907 acres.